pantheon-systems/documentation/source/content/guides/secrets/07-local.md

     ```

 ## Restrictions
-For secrets that do not have the "user" scope, the `secret:site:local-generate` command will set the value of the secret to "null".
-Edit this file and replace the null values with appropriate test values for local development.
+For secrets without "user" scope, the `secret:site:local-generate` command will set the value of the secret to "null".
+You must manually set test values in your local `secrets.json` file.